 Why Don’t Las Vegas Homes Have Basements? ( 3 Reasons )

-What seems like a deal-breaker to some when house hunting is barely an afterthought for most Las Vegas residents because it’s not very common to have a basement and is sometimes extremely difficult to build or maintain.
-Diving into why this is, the rest of this post gives an in-depth look at Las Vegas homes and their preferences for and problems with underground construction.
+What seems like a deal-breaker to some when house hunting is barely an afterthought for most Vegas residents because it’s not very common to have a basement because they are extremely difficult to build and maintain in this area of the country.

 Do Las Vegas Homes Have Basements?

 Some homes in Las Vegas do have basements.
-Whether or not homes have an underground addition depends heavily on location and resources.
-Since the location and available resources usually don’t allow for digging conditions to be ideal, basements in Las Vegas are rare.
+Whether or not houses have an underground addition depends heavily on location and resources.
+Since the location and available resources usually don’t allow for digging conditions to be ideal, basements in southern Nevada are rare.

-Some older homes built onto the sandy soil near Lake Mead in Las Vegas have basements.
-This is because the soil has no boulders or rocks that need to be dug into with expensive equipment, and digging can be done quite easily.
+Having said that, some older homes built on sandy soil near Lake Mead do have basements.
+This is because the ground has no boulders or rocks that need to be dug out with expensive equipment, and excavation can be done quite easily.

-Can Las Vegas Hotels Really Withstand Earthquakes?
+Can Vegas Hotels Really Withstand Earthquakes?
 Find out in our article here.

-However, since having a basement in Las Vegas is not prohibited or impossible, some homes do have them despite the cost and constraints it takes to build them.
-Construction will be a costly and taxing process, which makes homes with underground features a lot more expensive.
+However, since having a basement in Las Vegas is not prohibited or impossible, some dwellings do have them despite the problems it takes to build them.
+Construction is costly and taxing in these cases, making homes with underground features a lot more expensive.

-Number of Homes with Basements in Las Vegas
+Number of Homes with a Basement in Las Vegas

-So to give you an idea of how few homes in Las Vegas have basements, I went to Zillow.com and found the following information:
+So to give you an idea of how few houses in Clark County have basements, I went to Zillow.com and found the following information:

 Why Don’t Most Homes in Las Vegas Have Basements?